StephenChou-0621/Adaptive-Non-Blind-Image-Deblurring-with-Space-Variant-Gradient-and-Noise-Modelling/README.md

 This repository is publicly available on GitHub and provides full access to the source code required to reproduce all experiments reported in the manuscript.

-An archived release of this repository will be created on **Zenodo** and assigned a **permanent DOI** upon acceptance of the manuscript, ensuring long-term accessibility and reproducibility.
+An archived release of this repository will be created on Zenodo and assigned a permanent DOI upon acceptance of the manuscript, ensuring long-term accessibility and reproducibility.

-- **Code DOI (Zenodo):** *to be assigned*

-This archived version will correspond exactly to the version of the code used in the final accepted manuscript.
+The archived version will correspond to the implementation used for the experiments reported in the final accepted manuscript.

 ---